AmanMponda/frontend_bushman/DEPLOYMENT.md

 **Configuration Files:**

-- `public/_redirects` - Handles SPA routing (copied to dist during build)
 - `wrangler.jsonc` - Only needed if deploy command is set in dashboard (should be removed instead)
-- Cloudflare Pages automatically handles SPA routing via the `_redirects` file
+- Cloudflare Pages automatically handles SPA routing - no `_redirects` file needed

 **Important Notes:**